jackkoppa/cityaq/README.md

 * Google Static Maps API for location images
 * Modularized Sass for styling

 Check out the [introduction video](https://youtu.be/1XPOSGgrCHE) created for OpenAQ workshops in Accra & Nairobi.
+A more tech-focused presentation was given at [MilwaukeeJS](https://youtu.be/jIWHCbtN2NM?t=14s).

 ## Running Locally
 ### Install